Updated July 8, 2022

 If you mark text with an H1 tag, you signify to search engines that it’s the most important text on that page.

-8. Responsive Design Meta Tag
+8. Responsive Design Meta Tags for SEO

 The final important meta tag is the responsive design meta tag, which is also called the viewport meta element.